 The Great Western Greenway, County Mayo

-network of over 1200 kilometres of quiet country roads, forest trails, riverside routes and coastal paths.
+network of over 800 miles incorporating quiet country roads, forest trails, riverside routes and coastal paths.
 The Great Western Greenway is the Republic’s longest off-road cycling trail from Westport to Achill in County Mayo.

-Do consider cycling tours – they’re a brilliant way to get out into the great outdoors, have an eco-holiday and make a few new pals along the way.
+Do consider cycling tours – they’re a brilliant way to get out into the great outdoors, have an eco-vacation and make a few new pals along the way.

 Some cycling tips